Second round of simplified Chinese characters

-The second round of Chinese character simplification, according to the official document, Second Chinese Character Simplification Scheme (Draft) ("Second Scheme" or "Second Round" for short) to introduce a second round of simplified Chinese characters, was an aborted orthography reform promulgated on 20 December 1977 by the People's Republic of China (PRC).
-It was intended to replace the existing (first-round) simplified Chinese characters that were already in use.
-The complete proposal contained two lists.
-The first list consisting of 248 characters that were to be simplified, and the second list consisting of 605 characters for evaluation and discussion.
-Of these, 21 from the first list and 40 from the second served as components of other characters, amplifying the impact on written Chinese.
+The second round of Chinese character simplification was an aborted script reform promulgated on 20 December 1977 by the People's Republic of China (PRC).
+It was intended to replace the first round of simplified characters already in use.
+The complete proposal contained two lists: the first list consisted of 248 characters to be simplified, and the second list consisted of 605 characters to be evaluated and discussed.
+Of these characters, 21 from the first list and 40 from the second served as components, which modified some 4,500 characters.

 Following widespread confusion and opposition, the second round of simplification was officially rescinded on 24 June 1986 by the State Council.
 Since then, the PRC has used the first-round simplified characters as its official script.
 Rather than ruling out further simplification, however, the retraction declared that further reform of the Chinese characters should be done with caution.
-Today, some second-round simplified characters, while considered nonstandard, continue to survive in informal usage.
-The issue of whether and how simplification should proceed remains a matter of debate.
+Today, some second-round simplified characters, while considered non-standard, continue to survive in informal usage.

 History

-The traditional relationship between written Chinese and vernacular Chinese has been compared to that of Latin with the Romance languages in the Renaissance era.
-The modern simplification movement grew out of efforts to make the written language more accessible, which culminated in the replacement of Classical Chinese (wenyan) with Vernacular Chinese (baihua) in the early 20th century.
-The fall of the Qing dynasty in 1911 and subsequent loss of prestige associated with classical writing helped facilitate this shift, but a series of further reforms aided by the efforts of reformers such as Qian Xuantong were ultimately thwarted by conservative elements in the new government and the intellectual class.
+The traditional relationship between written Chinese and vernacular Chinese varieties has been compared to that of Latin with the Romance languages in the Renaissance era.
+The modern simplification movement grew out of efforts to make the written language more accessible, which culminated in the replacement of Classical Chinese with written vernacular Chinese in the early 20th century.
+The fall of the Qing dynasty in 1911 and subsequent loss of prestige associated with classical writing helped facilitate this shift, but a series of further reforms aided by the efforts of reformers like Qian Xuantong were ultimately thwarted by conservative elements in the new government and the intellectual class.

-Continuing the work of previous reformers, in 1956 the People's Republic of China promulgated the Scheme of Simplified Chinese Characters, later referred to as the "First Round" or "First Scheme."
+Continuing the work of previous reformers, in 1956 the People's Republic of China promulgated the Scheme of Simplified Chinese Characters, later referred to as the "First Round" or "First Scheme".
 The plan was adjusted slightly in the following years, eventually stabilizing in 1964 with a definitive list of character simplifications.
-These are the simplified Chinese characters that are used today in Mainland China and Singapore.
+These are the simplified Chinese characters that are used today in mainland China and Singapore.
 Taiwan, Hong Kong, and Macau did not adopt the simplifications, and the characters used in those places are known as traditional Chinese characters.